Beacon Hill Country Park

 Livestock - English Longhorn and Highland cattle, along with Manx Loaghtan (brown) and Hebridean (black) sheep graze the heathland throughout the year.
 Alpacas are also present to help protect the sheep.

-Childrens Play Area - The new play is now open next to the barbeque and picnic site near the lower car park.
+Childrens Play Area - Next to the picnic site near the lower car park.
 The new climbing frame, tower slide and animal sculptures will delight our young visitors and keep them entertained for hours.

 Entry